Lythom/capsule/README.md

 ## Changelog ##

+**1.12.2-3.2.86 : Builder's revery update**

+New options for builders !
+Blueprints makes it fast to build patterned constructions like bridges, walls, or dungeons with the ability to deploy a template using materials from chest or player inventory.
+The template can be rotated and mirrored to fit any situation !

+* New type of capsule : the blueprint !
+Allow to deloy several times the same template using materials from any kind of chest or from player inventory.
+    * Blueprint copies the template of the capsule they are crafted with.
+Original capsule is not consumed.
+    * Blueprint allows rotation and mirror of the structure using left click and sneak + left click.
+    * Blueprint are recharged using left click in the air.
+    * Last blueprint deployment can be undeployed as long as the blueprint is not recharged and the deployed blocks has not been modified.
+    * Unlike standard capsules, blueprints are limited to non-entities blocks.
+Ie. torches, doors and redstone wires are allowed but chests, furnaces or paintings will be ignored in the blueprint template.
+* Improve preview of capsule deployment: deployment can be previewed from further away and similar blocks are displayed together.
+* [Community suggestion] Add particles on deploy and undeploy. https://github.com/Lythom/capsule/issues/9.
+* [Community suggestion] Add optional "player" argument to fromExistingReward and fromStructure commands.
+It makes it possible to configure vending machines or structure blocks to give a specific template to a secific player. https://github.com/Lythom/capsule/issues/11.
+* [Community suggestion] Players don't prevent deployment anymore, instead the player is teleported to the deployed structure nearest floor.
+* Add a new starter capsule of size 1 that only requires wood to be used.
+* Add new capsules sizes: 3 (iron), 5 (gold), 7 (diamond), 9 (obsidian) and 11 (emerald).
+* Add instant mode for blueprints and capsules of size 1 : they continuously display content preview and deploy instantly on right click.
+* Add recipe to clear a deployed capsule: deployed content stays in the world and the capsule become empty again.
+* Fix capsule size configuration ignored.
+0 or negative value will not correctly disable the capsule, and any positive integer will be used by the recipe.
+* [Experimental] Add schematic support for reward capsules.
+* [Experimental] Automatically infer configuration for overridable blocks of other mods.
+Blocks whose name include "leave", "flower", "plant", "sapling", "mushroom", or "vine" will be automatically added to overrideable list.
+* Change recipe system to 1.12 json recipes.
+It allows via resource pack to override or add recipes for empty capsules, upgrade ingrendients, recovery capsule, blueprint capsule.
+* Raised the max capsule size hard limit to 255 (from 31).
+Default configuration allows capsules to be upgraded up to 31.
+It is not advised to go bigger since the performance hit for the server can be important, but it can be used to offer the player bigger structures as reward for example.
+* Fix trying to undeploy near max height limit will prevent deploy.
+* Fix loot files name (lowercase only).
+* Update JEI recipes and "information" tab for each kind of capsule.
+* Update forge to 1.12.2-14.23.5.2781
+* Update JEI API to 1.12.2-4.15.0.268

 **1.12.2-3.1.68 : Important bug fix**

 * Fix error when capsule thrown by non player entity (ex: dropper)